cloudhead/popol/Readme.md

 libraries.
 Furthermore, most of these runtimes have a large dependency footprint, partly from having to provide async alternatives to the standard library functions, and partly due to the complexity of these runtimes.
-Finally, *async/await* has a very steep learning curve and has a lot of rough edges.

 What do we need?
 For most use-cases, the ability to handle between a dozen and up to a few hundred open connections without blocking, is all we need.